anwar8983ali/PERSONAL-PORTFOLIO-WEBPAGE/README.md

-PERSONAL PORTFOLIO WEBSITE
+💼 PERSONAL PORTFOLIO WEBSITE
-COMPANY: CODETECH IT SOLUTIONS
+🔹 COMPANY: Codetech IT Solutions
-NAME: ANWAR ALI
+🔹 NAME: Anwar Ali
-INTERN ID: CT06DG11
+🔹 INTERN ID: CT06DG11
-DOMAIN: FRONT END DEVELOPMENT
+🔹 DOMAIN: Front-End Development
-DURATION: 6 WEEKS
+🔹 DURATION: 6 Weeks
-MENTOR: NEELA SANTOSH

-Personal Portfolio Website
+🔹 MENTOR: Neela Santosh

 📝 Project Description
-This project was developed during my 6-week internship at Codetech IT Solutions, under the mentorship of Mr. Neela Santosh, in the domain of Front-End Development.
-The main goal of this project was to build a responsive Portfolio Website using HTML, CSS, and JavaScript to showcase my skills, projects, and contact information in a professional format.
+This project was developed as part of my 6-week internship at Codetech IT Solutions under the guidance of Mr. Neela Santosh in the Front-End Development domain.
+The main goal of the project was to design and build a fully responsive Personal Portfolio Website using HTML, CSS, and JavaScript.

+The website serves as a digital resume, showcasing my skills, personal information, featured projects, and a contact form — all in a clean, modern layout.

 🎯 Objective
-The purpose of this portfolio was to:
+The primary objectives of the portfolio website were:

-Introduce myself and my interests
+Introduce myself as a frontend developer

-Showcase featured projects with links to GitHub
+Display key projects with GitHub links

-Provide a resume download option
+Provide an option to download my resume

-Allow visitors to send messages via a contact form
+Include a contact form for easy communication

-Implement a responsive dark mode toggle
+Implement a dark mode feature for better user experience

 🧱 Technologies Used
-HTML – for building the structure of the website
+HTML5 – For building the page structure

-CSS – for styling the layout and components
+CSS3 – For layout styling, responsiveness, and theming

-JavaScript – for adding interactivity (dark mode toggle)
+JavaScript – For interactivity (dark mode toggle)

 🛠️ Development Process
-I began the project by structuring the page with semantic HTML5 tags, dividing it into the following sections:
+The development process included:

+HTML

+Structured the website into semantic sections: Header, Hero, About, Projects, Contact, and Footer.

-Header with navigation links and dark mode button
+Added navigation links and resume download functionality.

-Hero Section introducing myself

-About Me Section with a short bio

-Projects Section displaying project cards with links

-Contact Form integrated via Formspree

-Footer for copyright

-The CSS was used to:
+CSS

-Center the layout using Flexbox and Grid
+Used Flexbox and Grid for responsive layouts.

-Apply hover effects and smooth transitions

-Set up color themes using CSS variables for light/dark modes

-The dark mode feature was added using a simple JavaScript toggle.
-When the moon icon is clicked, it toggles the dark class on the <body>, and changes the color scheme using CSS variables.
+Styled elements with smooth hover effects, spacing, and shadows.

+Introduced CSS variables (--bg, --text, --primary) to manage theme colors.

+JavaScript

+Implemented a dark mode toggle button (🌙) in the navbar.

+Used classList.toggle() to switch between light and dark themes.

 javascript
 Copy